-- The OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions. - The United Nations Convention Against Corruption. - The Inter-American Convention Against Corruption.
+- OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions. - United National Convention Against Corruption. - Inter-American Convention Against Corruption.

 3. What are the specific bribery and corruption offences in your jurisdiction?
 Can both individuals and (incorporated or unincorporated) entities be held liable for criminal offences?
-At what level of management will an (incorporated or unincorporated) entity be responsible for the actions of its employees?